-The Northland Regional Council has signed a memorandum of understanding (MOU) with broadcast and telecommunications company Kordia[TM], Northpower and Top Energy as the first step towards scoping, developing, building and operating a fibre optic-based telecommunications infrastructure in Northland.
+The Northland Regional Council has signed a memorandum of understanding (MOU) with broadcast and telecommunications company KordiaTM, Northpower and Top Energy as the first step towards scoping, developing, building and operating a fibre optic-based telecommunications infrastructure in Northland.
+It is anticipated that the MOU will lead to the forming of a Council Organisation between these organisations as equal partners to further develop this project.
 This group and other key stakeholders will work together on the possible development of a world-class publicly-owned broadband network.